404-Coders/Attendance-Manager/read.md

 # Ganpati Bappa Moriya
 Selection on Backend Language Java VS Php Pending

-THE IDEA ATTENDENCE MAKER - 3 Dashbords
+THE IDEA ATTENDANCE MAKER - 3 Dashbords

         - ADMIN : For managing teachers
             - Adding Teacher and Students

-        - STUDENT : for marking attendence
+        - STUDENT : for marking attendance
-            - Student should able to mark attendence
+            - Student should able to mark attendeace
             - Student should sign in using Valid Username Password and Enrollment Number
-            - Check Attendence of Subject
+            - Check Attendance of Subject

         - TEACHER  : For adding students
             - Teacher should add Subject and class
-            - Start taking attendence(Just Like Class)
+            - Start taking attendance(Just Like Class)
-            - Check the attendence
+            - Check the attendance
             - Export in PDF and Excel

 Extensions Used